-Standing at the edge of Kaieteur Falls, watching 30,000 gallons of water thunder 741 feet into the gorge below, you understand why this is considered one of the world's most spectacular natural wonders.
+Standing at the edge of Kaieteur Falls, watching 663 cubic metres of water per second thunder 741 feet into the gorge below, you understand why this is considered one of the world's most spectacular natural wonders.
 Located in the heart of Guyana's untouched rainforest, Kaieteur Falls is the world's largest single-drop waterfall by volume — and it remains remarkably uncrowded.

 Why Kaieteur Falls is Special